Thomas Monaghan - Portfolio Lead at Healthcare Improvement Scotland

 Ashley Hamilton - Project Officer at Healthcare Improvement Scotland

 I joined Healthcare Improvement Scotland’s ihub as a Project Officer for the Access QI team in September 2019.
-Throughout the years, I have been fortunate to build a wealth of experience in various industries, work overseas and complete my Bachelor of Arts with Honours in Business and Marketing.
+Throughout the years, I have been fortunate to build a wealth of experience in various industries.

 Camilla Somers - Knowledge and Information Skills Specialist at Healthcare Improvement Scotland